kc0bfv/SecurityTrainingGround/README.md

-Ok, now you're ready to download the code, change to your web root then: git clone https://github.com/kc0bfv/SecurityTrainingGround.git cp SecurityTrainingGround/wsgi.py passenger_wsgi.py
+Ok, now you're ready to download the code, change to your web root then: git clone https://github.com/kc0bfv/SecurityTrainingGround.git

+If you're using Dreamhost, this next line tells Passenger where to run your program: cp SecurityTrainingGround/wsgi.py passenger_wsgi.py

 If you installed a custom python 3 like above, you're good to go, if not you need to modify passenger_wsgi.py by commenting out the INTERP and if sys.executable lines.
 Put # in front of them.
 Easy peasy.

 If you're on Dreamhost, you need to tell dreamhost to serve the static files correctly: ln -s $PWD/SecurityTrainingGround/static public/

+Make the stopScript.py automatically run.
+A shell script to do this is "runStopScript".
+You'll want to modify it for your install...

 ### Setup an Amazon account